 Before Freddy’s Dead, Cooper had appeared in John Carpenter’s Prince of Darkness and had provided the soundtrack for Friday the 13th Part VI: Jason Lives.
 His role in Freddy’s Dead is particularly memorable as he is shown in flashback sequences as Freddy’s abusive, adoptive father.

 It’s impossible to pinpoint just one thing that Rob Zombie has done in the genre and that’s because he’s become as big an icon in film as he is in music.
 There are as many fans just of his movies as there are for his songs.
-From House of 1,000 Corpses to The Devil’s Rejects and his divisive Halloween remakes, Zombie is a true presence in the horror genre and has gone on to help define the previous decade.
+From the Firefly trilogy to his divisive Halloween remakes, Zombie is a true presence in the horror genre.